KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 |**clearcoatRoughnessTexture**     | [`textureInfo`](/specification/2.0/README.md#reference-textureInfo)             | The clearcoat layer roughness texture. | No                   |
 |**clearcoatNormalTexture**        | [`normalTextureInfo`](/specification/2.0/README.md#reference-normaltextureinfo) | The clearcoat normal map texture.      | No                   |

 The clearcoat formula `f_clearcoat` is computed using the specular term from the glTF 2.0 Metallic-Roughness material, defined in [Appendix B](/specification/2.0/README.md#appendix-b-brdf-implementation).
-Use F0 equal 0.04, and the clearcoat roughness value defined in this extension as follows:
+Use F0 equal `0.04`, base color white `1.0, 1.0, 1.0`, metallic value `0.0`, and the clearcoat roughness value defined in this extension as follows:

 ```
 clearcoatRoughness = clearcoatRoughnessFactor * clearcoatRoughnessTexture.g